DefalterXD/Abstract_clone/README.md

 ## Abstract_clone

-It's just a simple project with a template website without a much functionality.
+A simple re-creation of the website template

 ![alt text](./img/Review.png)